patondev/empirica-guide/docker/README.md

 ![Building Empirica](screenshots/5.png)

-2. Run your first app
+2. Run empirica image

 ```
 docker run -dit -p 3000:3000 --name empiricadev empirica/dev
 ```

-3. If you get this error
+*If you get this error*

 ```
 docker: Error response from daemon: Conflict.
 The container name "/empiricadev" is already in use by container "ba6b63744a1d239d6092ac2012654a0491cdc37d708b1fcfa23ee158ba07c864".
 You have to remove (or rename) that container to be able to reuse that name.